Prithvi Bahadur Pande

-and had worked as director of Rastriya Banijya Bank and Himalayan Bank Limited before leading Nepal Investment Bank in 2001 through foreign investment.
+and had worked as director of Rastriya Banijya Bank and founding director of Himalayan Bank Limited before leading Nepal Investment Bank in 2001 through foreign investment.
 On 23rd General Assembly of Nepal Bankers Association(NBA), he was felicitated for making a remarkable contribution for the development of Nepalese banking sector.
-He is also Chairman of Chhaya Center, which is a multi-stored commercial building located in Thamel, hosting the world-renowned Starwood's Aloft Hotels, a five star hotel in Thamel.
+He is also Chairman of Chhaya Center, which is a multi-stored commercial building located in Thamel, hosting the world-renowned Marriott Group's Aloft Hotels, a five star hotel in Thamel.

 Family

 He was born as third son to diplomat-historian Sardar Bhim Bahadur Pande and Chhaya Devi and is the eighth descendant of Kaji of Gorkha Kingdom, Kalu Pande.
 He is married to Pratima Rajya Lakshmi Rana, the eldest daughter of the First Governor of Nepal, Himalaya Shumsher Jung Bahadur Rana.
 Right now he serves as chairman of Nepal Investment Mega Bank after successful merger between Nepal Investment Bank Limited and Mega Bank.

 He completed his Chartered Accountancy degree from Delhi in 1978.